 Conclusion

 In this lab we refactored a decision with many inputs into a decision with one input associated to a data structure.
 Combining single input sources into a data structure simplifies DMN.

+To continue to the next lab, reset your lab environment as described in Appendix B.